A signal that reveals startup ambitions

 Seed stage: building foundations

-At the seed stage, a company structures its foundations.
-The purpose of the funding is to create the product and test it locally before expanding nationally.
-Startups are looking for tech partners, digital marketing providers, and operational experts.
-The average amount ranges from $500K to $2 million.
+At seed stage, the company is still constructing its core.
+The funding goes toward building the product and testing it locally before any national push.
+Startups at this stage are looking for tech partners, digital marketing providers, and operational expertise.
+Typical amounts run from $500K to $2 million.

 Series A: accelerating the business